nathanmacinnes/pretendr/README.md

 a shortcut, `pretendr()` creates a standalone mock function which you can use as a dummy callback.)

-`mockFs` now contains a `mock` property, which is what you pass in to your code for testing as a substitute for the real thing.
+`mockFs` contains a `mock` property, which is what you pass in to your code for testing as a substitute for the real thing.
 This is virtually indistinguishable to your code from the object you are mocking.

 ````javascript
 var fs = mockFs.mock;